Marie Severin: Later career

+Retirement and death

-Severin retired sometime afterward, but continued into the mid-2000s to make occasional contributions, such as recoloring many of the comics stories reprinted in the EC-era retrospective books B. Krigstein and B. Krigstein Comics.
+Severin retired around 2003, but continued into the mid-2000s to make occasional contributions, such as recoloring many of the comics stories reprinted in the EC-era retrospective books B. Krigstein and B. Krigstein Comics.
 The former won both the Harvey and Eisner comic-industry awards in 2003.
+She also inked Richard Howell's pencils on the story "Favor of the Month" in Elvira #144 (April 2005).

 On October 11, 2007, Severin suffered a stroke, and was taken to Huntington Hospital, in Huntington on Long Island, to recover and recuperate.

+She died in 2018 at the age of 89.